MicrosoftDocs/power-platform/power-virtual-agents/guidance/custom-analytics-strategy.md

 - Topic usage.
 - Billed sessions.

-However, there are often scenarios where you'll need to create or use custom analytics.
-For example, you may need to:
+However, there are often scenarios where you need to create or use custom analytics.

+For example, you might need to:

-- Share analytics with non-makers or users.
+- Share analytics with stakeholders or users.
 - Report on conversation transcripts data for a period longer than the default last 30 days.
 - Design a report not covered by out-of-the-box analytics.